nilshilmarn/PRO1/README.md

 # My First Semester of Computer Science

-Welcome to the repository for all exercises and projects related to the first semester of computer science.
+Welcome to the repository for all exercises and projects related to the first semester.

 ## Overview

-This repository contains a collection of exercises, projects, and resources that cover topics studied during the first semester of computer science education.
+This repository contains a collection of exercises, projects, and resources that cover topics studied during the first semester.
 Whether you're a student looking for additional practice or an educator seeking supplementary materials, you'll find a variety of content here to support your learning journey.

 ## Exercises